BHare1985/packer/README.md

 # Usage
 Command line arguments:

   c compress Compressing given source into destination

     -c, --chunksize      (Default: 1) Size of chunk in megabytes that will be used for compress

     -s, --source         Required.
 Path to source file

     -d, --destination    Required.
 Path to destination file

     -p, --poolsize       (Default: 4) Threads amount used for operations

-	  -l, --loglevel       Set logging level from None to Verbose
+    -l, --loglevel       Set logging level from None to Verbose None - nothing being logged

-	  --help               Display this help screen.
+                           Fatal - errors only
+                           Info - progress information and fatal level Verbose - info level plus most detailed information about progress and internal actions Debug - same as verbose and fatal but with technical information about resource disposal

   d decompress    Decompressing given source into destination

     -s, --source         Required.
 Path to source file

     -d, --destination    Required.
 Path to destination file

     -p, --poolsize       (Default: 4) Threads amount used for operations

-	  -l, --loglevel       Set logging level from None to Verbose
+    -l, --loglevel       Set logging level from None to Verbose None - nothing being logged

-	  --help               Display this help screen.

-	  --version            Display version information.
+                           Fatal - errors only
+                           Info - progress information and fatal level Verbose - info level plus most detailed information about progress and internal actions Debug - same as verbose and fatal but with technical information about resource disposal

   help          Display more information on a specific command.